teisseyrep/cmi/README.md

 # cmi
-Detection ofconditional dependence between multiple variables using multiinformation
+Detection of conditional dependence between multiple variables using multiinformation